Seren-Hughes/crystal-cave/TESTING.md

   _Note: The GIF has a low frame rate, which exaggerates the glitch._

-## Future Improvements

-**Modularisation:**
-- Following the successful refactor of the audio logic into a dedicated `AudioManager` module, I plan to continue modularising the codebase.
-This will improve maintainability, scalability, and readability as the project grows.

-**Improve JSDoc Comments:**
-- I intend to improve JSDoc comments throughout the codebase to provide clearer documentation and enhance the quality of the generated output using Docdash.

-**Automated Unit & Regression Testing:**
-- I recognise the value of setting up automated unit tests, especially with future refactors and new features in mind.
-As the codebase becomes more modular, testing will help make sure that existing functionality stays intact.

-- I plan to use Jest for this, taking advantage of its built-in jsdom environment to test both core logic and DOM-related code.

-- These tests will help catch bugs earlier, support future development, and act as regression tests to prevent issues when making bigger changes — like modularisation or integrating the Web MIDI API.

-## Conclusion
+## Feedback & Bug Reporting
+I welcome any feedback or bug reports regarding the game.
+I am committed to improving the project and my skills as a developer, and your input is invaluable in this process.

 I have thoroughly tested this project to ensure functionality, usability, and responsiveness across a wide range of devices and browsers.
 While every effort has been made to identify and resolve bugs, I recognise that some issues may still go unnoticed.

-Feedback is invaluable for improving both this project and my skills as a developer.
+Your feedback is invaluable for improving both this project and my skills as a developer.
 If you encounter any bugs, accessibility issues, or have suggestions for new features or enhancements, please don’t hesitate to get in touch.
 I greatly appreciate any feedback or issue reports.

 Thank you for taking the time to review and test Echoes of the Crystal Cave! 🦇